portworx/px-dev/px_commandline.md

 ```
 For more on Docker volumes, refer to  [https://docs.docker.com/engine/reference/commandline/volume_create/](https://docs.docker.com/engine/reference/commandline/volume_create/)

-# PX command line tool pxctl
+# PX command line tool: pxctl
 The pxctl command line tool lets you directly provision and manage storage.
 All operations from pxctl are reflected back into the  containers that use Portworx storage.
+In addition what is exposed in Docker volumes, the pxctl tool:
+* gives access to Portworx storage-specific features (like cloning a running container's storage)
+* shows the connection between containers and their storage volumes, and
-In addition what is exposed in Docker volumes, the pxctl gives access to Portworx storage-specific features (like cloning a running container's storage) and let's you control  the Portworx storage cluster (such as adding servers to the cluster).
+* let's you control the Portworx storage cluster (such as adding servers to the cluster).

+The scope of the pxctl command is global to the cluster.
+Running pxctl from any node within the cluster will therefore show the same global details.
+The tool also identifies details specific to that node.

-All Portworx commands can be shown through running ```pxctl help``` as shown below.
+All Portworx commands can be shown through running ```pxctl help``` as shown [below](https://github.com/portworx/px-lite/blob/master/px_commandline.md#px-command-line-help).

 To be able to access the pxctl from any working directory, you can add pxctl to your PATH as follows:
 ```
 export PATH=/opt/pwx/bin:$PATH
 ```

-# Status: View overall node and cluster status
+## Status: overall node and cluster status
 You can see the total storage capacity through pxctl status.
+In the example below, a three node cluster has a global cpacity of 413 GiB.
+The node on which we ran the pxctl command contributes 256 GiB to that global capacity.

-As servers join the cluster, pxctl will report show the increased global capacity.
+As nodes join the cluster, pxctl will report the updated global capacity.

-Example of the status summary from one server:
+Example of the status summary from the first node:
 ```
 # pxctl status
 Status: PX is operational
 Node ID:  2ecf6b47-c461-4f80-b334-55954eb229fb
-        IP:  102.21.25.218
+        IP:  10.21.25.218
         Local Storage Pool:
         Device          Caching Tier    Size    Used
         /dev/xvdj       true            128 GB  4.0 GB
         /dev/xvdi       true            128 GB  4.0 GB
         total           -               256 GB  4.0 GB
 Cluster Summary
-        ID:  zeroconfigalex11
+        ID:  px_cluster_1
-        IP: 102.21.25.218 - Capacity: 256 GiB/1.9 GiB OK (This node)
+        IP: 10.21.25.218 - Capacity: 256 GiB/1.9 GiB OK (This node)
-        IP: 102.21.25.219 - Capacity: 186 GiB/1.9 GiB OK
+        IP: 10.21.25.219 - Capacity: 186 GiB/1.9 GiB OK
-        IP: 102.21.25.220 - Capacity: 186 GiB/1.9 GiB OFFLINE
+        IP: 10.21.25.220 - Capacity: 186 GiB/1.9 GiB OFFLINE
 Global Storage Pool
         Total Capacity  :  413 GiB
         Total Used      :  3.7 GiB
 ```
-# Show: View Details of Resources
+## Show: details of resources
 Resources are containers, storage volumes, as well as objects that host and connect containers to storage.
-The Show command can be used to see the details of these resources.
+The show command can be used to see the details of these resources.

-## Show: Show volumes and nodes
-You can see the overall state of your volumes and cluster nodes.
 ```
 pxctl show
 NAME: